 - helping your child relax with deep breathing exercises

-- having the child rewrite the nightmare’s ending and talk to the characters from the nightmare
+- having your child talk to the characters from

 - having your child keep a dream journal

 - giving your child stuffed animals, blankets, or